Missed Diagnosis/ Failure to Treat

 With the aid of imaging devices, fetal non-stress tests and blood evaluations, there are many ways for doctors and other providers to detect conditions or problems that otherwise would be unknown until it was too late.

 Unfortunately, a missed diagnosis and failure to treat occurs far too often in pregnancy, labor and delivery and during neonatal care.
-At The Law Offices of Jeffrey S. Glassman, our Boston birth injury lawyers recognize outcomes of missed diagnosis and failure to treat range from minor to life-threatening health complications, and sometimes death.
+At Jeffrey Glassman Injury Lawyers, our Boston birth injury lawyers recognize outcomes of missed diagnosis and failure to treat range from minor to life-threatening health complications, and sometimes death.

 The legal course of action available to those affected will depend on whether a patient-provider relationship had been established, the standard of care for that professional and the extent of harm suffered by the patient.